judex22/Football_Analytics/README.md

 This project was an inspiration from the learnings from the Mad About Sports Football Analytics Workshop conducted by Mr. Sushant Rao.
 The English Premier League (EPL) 202/21 season dataset was downloaded from the FBref website where it is easily downloadable.

-The plots in the notebook that are not visible in the github file is provided below
+The plots in the notebook that are not visible in the github file is provided in the 'The Next Harry Kane_Notebook.pdf' file